 - kidney disease or urinary tract infections

-Phantom hCG occurs when certain antibodies bind with the molecules in the pregnancy testing kit that are used to detect hCG.
-The interaction causes the testing kit to signal that hCG levels are higher than they actually are.
+Phantom hCG occurs when certain antibodies bind with the molecules in the pregnancy testing kit.
+The interaction causes the testing kit to signal that hCG levels are higher than they are.

-However, in around 10 percent of women, hCG levels only begin to rise the first day after a missed period.
-In these women, a test is unlikely to be accurate if carried out at this time.
+However, in around 10% of pregnant people, hCG levels only begin to rise the first day after a missed period.
+In these instances, a test is unlikely to be accurate if carried out at this time.

-Not using the test the proper way or checking the results later than the recommended time can lead to false-positive results.
+Not using the test as advised or checking the results later than the recommended time can lead to false-positive results.